patosai/chess/README.md

 CHANGELOG
 --------------
 `2014-05-12`
-- Completed knight and rook move checking
+- Completed knight, bishop, and rook move checking

 `2014-05-10`
 - Pieces now automatically un-highlight if they just made a move (so no more infinitely moving pieces!)